keboola/developers-docs/index.md

 You can apply for a development project with the following features:

-- 50GB storage space
+- 3.5GB storage space
-- 50M stored data rows
-- MySQL backend
+- Snowflake backend
 - 10 users
-- 10 orchestrations
+- 3 orchestrations
-- Possibility to create a demo development project in GoodData with 1GB storage and 30 users (expires in 1 month)
+- Possibility to create a demo development project in GoodData with 0.5GB storage and 10 users (expires in 1 month)

 Under the following conditions: